INFNTYdev/simply-datetime/README.md

 >
 > <br/>
 >
-> The first addition to the Simply Datetime library is a family of virtualized datetime classes, they are designed to emulate real-world date and time with the use of simple arithmetic algebra.
-These objects provide powerful interfaces to perform detailed simulation and calculations while maintaining a high degree of compatibility with the standard libraries *\<chrono>* header.
+> The first addition to the Simply Datetime library is a family of virtualized datetime classes, which are designed to emulate real-world date and time with the use of simple arithmetic algebra.
+These objects provide powerful interfaces to perform detailed simulation and calculations while maintaining compatibility with the standard libraries *\<chrono>* header.
 Each type in this family can be driven manually easily without the need to worry about small details - virtual dates follow the real-world calendar and time objects conduct themselves as expected.
 > ### **Virtual Datetime Family**
 > - ***`VirtualDate`***
 > - ***`VirtualTime`***